 In the image below, the most important DC bias points are shown.
 It can be useful to trace circuit failures:

 In the graph below the most important signals at the output of each stage are shown:

-The Big Muff Page, the most coprehensive site about BMP by Kitrae.
+The Big Muff Page, the most comprehensive site about BMP by Kitrae.

 Feedback BJT Amplifier Analysis by Dr. Ahmed Saadoon.

-Feedback BTJ Amplifier Analysis by University of Vigo.
+Feedback BTJ Amplifier Analysis by the University of Vigo.